TeamCookieZ/TeamCookieZ.github.io/_posts/2020-12-08-STF-You-shall-not-pass!.md

 ![upload-image](/assets/img/blog/STF-You-shall-not-pass!/15.png)

-As we can see, the payload contained a <space> character after iframe which was blocked in `/broadcasts/frame.js`.
+As we can see, the payload contained a " " character after iframe which was blocked in `/broadcasts/frame.js`.
 To circumvent this, I used a `.replace(“ “, “/”)` for the outerHTML.

 The second problem lies with the origin check.
 Recall that in `/broadcasts/frame.js`, there is a check for the `event.origin`